Where to Stay in Tel Aviv? 6 Best Places to Stay in Tel Aviv, Israel

 Don't expect huge, fancy hotels or high-flying restaurants in this part of town.
 But, if you want to immerse yourself in culture, eat where locals do, and see a different side to the city (which you totally should), this is the best area of Tel Aviv to stay.

-🏖 Child-friendly places to stay in and nearby Kerem HaTeimanim
+🏖 Family-friendly accommodations in and nearby Kerem HaTeimanim

-💕 Romantic places to stay in and nearby Kerem HaTeimanim
+💕 Romantic accommodations in and nearby Kerem HaTeimanim

 🛎️ Luxury accommodations in and nearby Kerem HaTeimanim